Balloon phobia

 People with globophobia might avoid parties in fear of balloons being present.

 Balloon phobia or globophobia is a fear of balloons.
 The most common source of fear is the sound of balloons popping (making it a form of phonophobia), but individuals can also be triggered by their texture and smell.
 Generally, people with globophobia will refuse to touch, feel, smell, or go near a balloon for fear it will burst.

 Etymology

-Globophobia originates from the Latin word Globus meaning sphere and the Greek word Phobos which translates to fear.
+Globophobia originates from the Latin word globus meaning sphere and the Greek word phóbos which translates to fear.

 Signs and symptoms

-Indications that someone suffers from Globophobia include:
+Indications that someone suffers from globophobia include: